Landau Analysis of One-Cycle Negative Geometries: Recursive proof at arbitrary loop order

 \section{Recursive proof at arbitrary loop order}

 In this section we show that Landau diagrams associated with the one-cycle negative geometry~(\ref{eq:onecycle}) only give rise to singularities at $z\in \{-1,0,\infty\}$.
 The argument is recursive and relies mainly on the constraints imposed on the first few loop lines in the cycle.
 First, we argue in Section~\ref{sec: bubbles and triangles} that all bubble and triangle sub-diagrams can be dropped.
 Then in Section~\ref{sec: hexagon or pentagon} we consider the case when the first loop line $AB_1$ is a hexagon or pentagon.
 Finally, we discuss the cases where the first loop line is a four-mass box in Section \ref{sec: 4mass box} and a three-mass box in Section~\ref{sec: 3mass box}.
+Recursive approaches to Landau analysis, similar to the one we present here, have been used in other work including~\cite{Correia:2021etg,Caron-Huot:2024brh,Hollering:2026gjz,Hollering:2026rlv}.

 An important simplification in our analysis is that we only need to study Landau diagrams that include edges corresponding to \emph{all} consecutive pairs of loop lines $\langle AB_\ell AB_{\ell+1} \rangle$, since any other diagram will have singularities associated with products of tree-graph negative geometries, which only have singularities at $z \in \{0,\infty\}$ as we have seen in Section~\ref{sec: one-loop analysis}.